misken/python_excel_ite/response_to_r1.md

 **Response 3**

 I've added reference to this development in the opening section as I mentioned in Response 1 above.
-I've also added a bit in the last section:
+I've also made the last section all about the future which opens with this expanded paragraph.

-"Rumors have swirled for a number of years that Microsoft was considering adding Python as a first class language alternative to VBA within their MS Office suite of packages \cite{cimpanuMicrosoftConsidersAdding2017}.
+> Rumors have swirled for a number of years that Microsoft was considering adding Python as a first class language alternative to VBA within their MS Office suite of packages \cite{cimpanuMicrosoftConsidersAdding2017}.
 During the review process for this article, this development [finally materialized](https://techcommunity.microsoft.com/t5/excel-blog/announcing-python-in-excel-combining-the-power-of-python-and-the/ba-p/3893439)
 , albeit in a limited roll out to beta testers.
 This has potentially enormous implications for the future of both Excel and Python.
-At this point, it is probably safe to say that this development further underscores the importance of business analytics students adding Python to their set of analytical toolbox."
+At this point, it is probably safe to say that this development further underscores the importance of business analytics students adding Python to their analytical toolbox.

 Other than that, I'm not in a position to say a whole lot more right now.
 The roll out was restricted to those with Beta Channel access (which I do not have).
 It appears right now that this feature is designed to run in the Azure cloud environment, which is a little concerning.
 It's also not clear if we'll be able to write full blown code modules in Python instead of Excel VBA.
 It's just too early to know how this is going to play out.
 If and when this development is widely released, then certainly I will develop a teaching module to add to my AAP class and will likely add a very introductory module to my spreadsheet based analytics course.
 This will be a rich area for collaboration between the Excel and Python communities.
 Pretty exciting development but pales a bit in comparison to the chaos around Microsoft and OpenAI right now. :)